bona-anselm/alx-system_engineering-devops/0x00-shell_basics/README.md

 **103-commas**
 This script lists all the files and directories of the current directory, separated by commas.
 It shown hidden files also

+**school.mgc**
+This is a magic file that can be used with the command file to detect school data files that always contain the string SHOOL at offset 0